Martinhessmann/recipes.martinhessmann.com/README.md

 ## 🤝 Contributing

 Pull requests and suggestions are welcome!
 Please ensure recipes and features align with the project’s dietary and UX philosophy.

----

-## 📄 License

-MIT

----

-**Enjoy healthy, delicious, and seasonal meals—beautifully organized and always at your fingertips!**